25 Ways To Cope With Seasonal Affective Disorder

-13. Eat foods rich with Vitamin D and/or take Vitamin D supplements (examples: salmon, egg yolks, mushrooms, soy milk)
+13. Take a Vitamin D Supplement and/or an Elderberry Multivitamin (You can also incorporate more Vitamin D into your diet with things like salmon, egg yolks, mushrooms, soy milk)

 14. Schedule things to do, especially with friends.
 Self-Care/Me Time is important, but isolating/fully hibernating can make you feel worse over time.

 15. Allow yourself to indulge in delicious hot beverages like tea, hot chocolate, hot cider, and coffee.

 16. Invest in a very warm winter coat, gloves, hats, scarves, boots, thick socks, etc. so you can be comfortable spending time outside even when it’s cold.